shaddockh/js_roguelike_tutorial/README.md

 * modified inventory screen(I) to allow you to select an item and then it displays the (X)amine info and also allows you to hit <ENTER> to perform an action
 * created a new doActionScreen to peform an action
 * removed custom wield/wear/drop/eat/examine screens

+2014-12-02
+====
+* modified the Static Terrain level builder to handle full blueprint definitions instead of just blueprint names for entities, allowing for customization of a blueprint in the map itself
+* additional work on implementing an effects manager
+* TODO: started work on modifying portal mixin to not only portal to a specific location, but also to a named location (WIP)
+* converted portals to use listeners for activation